kitabisa/buroq/README.md

     * also running side by side with the api server, with its own port on path `/metrics`

 ## Others
-    * using [perkakas] (https://github.com/kitabisa/perkakas) for logging middleware and write response
+    * using [perkakas] (https://github.com/kitabisa/perkakas) for any our standard middlewares and for writing response
     * overall using the [golang layout] (https://github.com/golang-standards/project-layout ), with minor changes for own needs

 ## IMPORTANT!